 (a) Payments for the care of dependants, other than under employment agreements, are not permitted unless there is a clear business purpose, and prior approval is received from the Vice-Chancellor or the Director of Human Resources.

-(a) There is a wide variety of expenditure that can fall into this category of sensitive expenditure, and can include club and professional memberships, motor vehicles use, private telephone reimbursements, and access to papers, magazines and periodicals.
+(a) There is a wide variety of expenditure that can fall into this category of sensitive expenditure, and can include club and professional memberships, motor vehicles use, and access to papers, magazines and periodicals.

 (b) The following principles shall apply to this category of expenditure:

-(a) Transactions are monitored regularly by Financial Services for compliance with the Sensitive Expenditure Policy and these procedures.
+(a) Transactions are monitored regularly by Financial Services Division and the Office of Risk, Assurance and Compliance for compliance with this policy.

 Related Policies, Procedures and Forms